-(Mark one) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE S For the fiscal year ended February 03, 2024 SECURITIES EXCHANGE ACT OF 1934 TRANSITION REPORT PURSUANT TO SECTION 13 or 15(d) OF THE For the transition period from to Commission file numbe r 0-14678 Ross Stores, Inc. (Exact name of registrant as spec ified in its charter) Delaware 94-1390387 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 5130 Hacienda Drive, Dublin, California 94568-7579 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code (925) 965-4400 Securities registered pursuant to Securities ction 12(b) of the Act: Title of each class Trading symbol Common stock, par value \$.01 ROST Nasdaq Global Select Market Securities registered pursuant to Sec Title of class None ction 12(g) of the Act: Indica te by check mark if the registrant is a well-known seasoned issuer, as defined in I Rule 405 of the Securities Act.
-Yes ⊠ No □ Indica te by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No 图 during te by check mark whether the registrant (1) has filed all reports required to be file the preceding 12 months (or for such shorter period that the registrant was requi ements for the past 90 days.
-Yes 図 No □ Regul te by check mark whether the registrant has submitted electronically every Interaction S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such $\S200$ No \square emerg te by check mark whether the registrant is a large accelerated filer, an accelerate ging growth company.
-See the definitions of "large accelerated filer," "accelerated e 12b-2 of the Exchange Act.
-Large accelerated filer \blacksquare Accelerated filer \square Non-accelerated filer \square Smalle er reporting company \square Emerging growth company \square emerging growth company, indicate by check mark if the registrant has elected no d financial accounting standards provided pursuant to Section 13(a) of the Excha over fi te by check mark whether the registrant has filed a report on and attestation to its inancial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-726 dit report. ☑ If secu urities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.
+(Mark one)

+- ANNUAL ÉEPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended February 03, 2024 - □ TRANSITION REPORT PURSUANT TO SECTION 13 or 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to or

+Commission file number 0-14678

+Ross Stores, Inc.

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+5130 Hacienda Drive, Dublin, California

+(Address of principal executive offices)

+Registrant's telephone number, including area code

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Common stock, par value \$.01

+i pursuant to Section

+Trading symbol Name of each exchange on which registered

+ROST Nasdag Global Select Market

+(I.R.S.
+Employer Identification No.)

+(Zip Code)

+e \$.01 ROST Nasc Securities registered pursuant to Section 12(g) of the Act:

+Title of class

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Smaller reporting company □ Emerging growth company □

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.